-It measures five separate, though related traits, negative urgency i.e. (the tendency to act rashly in response to negative emotions), positive urgency i.e. (the tendency to act rashly in response to positive emotions), lack of premeditation i.e. (the tendency to act without thinking of consequences), lack of perseverance i.e. (the inability to remain focused on and complete a task), and sensation seeking i.e. (the tendency to seek new and exciting activities).
-The UPPS-P is widely used measure that shows robust and reliable relationships with drug use across the lifespan.
+It measures five separate, though related traits: negative urgency, i.e. (the tendency to act rashly in response to negative emotions), positive urgency, i.e. (the tendency to act rashly in response to positive emotions), lack of premeditation, i.e. (the tendency to act without thinking of consequences), lack of perseverance, i.e. (the inability to remain focused on and complete a task), and sensation seeking, i.e. (the tendency to seek new and exciting activities).
+One can say that impulsivity in drug addiction comes in early stages.